ballerina-guides/hotel-reservation-demo/README.md

 1) Clone Git Repo https://github.com/ballerina-guides/hotel-reservation-demo
 2) Goto backend directory.
-3) Refer `backend/README.md` and generate the Record types for the service.
+3) Refer to `backend/README.md` and generate the Record types for the service.
-4) Add a http service component implement API for hotel reservation front end.
+4) Add HTTP service component to implement API for the hotel reservation front end.
-   It should provide following API paths.
-Refer README.md for more on service resources.
+   It should provide the following API paths.
+Please refer to README.md for more on service resources.

    1) Get available room types
    2) Create a reservation